mgove131/AirTrafficControl/README.md

 ## Description

-* Air-traffic control system that manage a queue of aircraft in an airport.
+* Air-traffic control system that manages a queue of aircraft in an airport.
 * Aircraft can be enqueued and dequeued.
 * Aircraft have a type and size.
 * Dequeue order